mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

   - A Map lookup requires a value type with proper `hashCode` and `equals`
   - Testing the *value* of a byte array means constantly calculating `hashCode` and `equals`

-That is to say — byte arrays are mutable and in order to enforce identity we must always recalculate hash and equals.
+That is to say — byte arrays are mutable and in order to enforce identity maps recalculate hash and equals on each operation.
 Thus we have a nontrivial compute operation right at the heart of the map lookup.
 Thus `Map<byte[],String>` solution will work, but it won't scale well.
-The way maps work, hashCode/equlas would be performance bottleneck.
+The way maps and arrays work in Java, hashCode/equlas would be performance bottleneck.

-So why not avoid all those issues and use a structure suited for this task — a [Trie](https://en.wikipedia.org/wiki/Trie)?
-If we need to cache a String, why not walk a trie instead?
+So why not avoid all those issues in one swoop?
+If Java maps are a problem we should try using something which has better semantics for our goal.
+And a natural structure suited for this task is a [Trie](https://en.wikipedia.org/wiki/Trie).
+If we need to cache a String with itself as a key, we should walk a trie instead.
 It is a natural fit.

 And when we are at it - why do we have to walk string characters at all?
 Why wouldn't we walk bytes of marshaled value?
-By using `Trie<Byte>` we do not need to unmarshal data into String at all!!!
+Why not build a trie which stores marshaled version of tree but caches unmarshaled object?
+Thus by using `Trie<Byte>` we do not need to unmarshal data into String at all!!
-We just use byte array as value to walk the trie.
-And even then we can further optimise by switching byte arrays into long arrays.
-Because `long` can encode eight bytes in one fetch.

-Given that the majority of data arrays will be only be few bytes long (common consequence of low cardinality) using long will reduce trie depth.
+And even that we can further optimise.
+By switching byte arrays into a long arrays.
+Long can encode eight bytes in one fetch.
+Given that the majority of data arrays will be only be few bytes long (common consequence of low cardinality) using long will reduce trie depth, number of nodes and comparisons.
 30 bytes can fit into four longs with a few bytes to spare.
 Thus, matching a `Trie<Long>` for a 30 byte object would only need to be four nodes deep.

 ![Variations of Trie types]({{ '/assets/img/ValueOfIntern/DogDot.svg' | relative_url }}){: .mx-auto.d-block :}